elves/elvish/website/ref/language.md

 ## Special namespaces

 The following namespaces have special meanings to the language:

--   `local:` and `up:` refer to lexical scopes, and have been documented above.

 -   `e:` refers to externals.
 For instance, `e:ls` refers to the external command `ls`.